vmware-archive/nsxraml/md-version/nsxvapi.md

 * **put** *(secured)*: Update a specific L2 VPN over IPSec tunnel on the NSX Edge.

 **Note:** The shared code in the L2 VPN configuration contains the sensitive pre-shared key in plain text format.
 This code must be kept securely according to the client security policy.

 Specify the shared code as an input only when you are creating or updating the L2 VPN over IPSec tunnel in the client (spoke) mode.

+Starting in NSX 6.4.4, if an **ipsecSiteId** already exists, you can omit the corresponding **sharedCode** information from the PUT request body, and the existing **sharedCode** configuration will be retained.
+If the **ipsecSiteId** does not exist, **sharedCode** is required.

 **Method history:**

 Release | Modification
 --------|-------------
 6.4.2 | Method introduced.
+6.4.4 | Method updated. **sharedCode** is optional if the associated **ipsecSiteId** already exists.

 * **delete** *(secured)*: Delete a specific L2 VPN over IPSec tunnel on the Edge.